 City of Somerville, Office of Food Access & Healthy Communities

-The group first convened in 2010 as ‘Community Action Board’ co-led by two non-profits: Somerville Homeless Coalition and the medical safety net provider Cambridge Health Alliance.
-Community members, providers, and researchers unified around food security in recognition of the interconnectedness of nourishing food to housing stability and health.
-Transitioning to a coalition in 2011, the group sought to move beyond an advisory to collective action by securing additional cold storage to increase distribution of produce and protein, increasing local knowledge of existing resources, and learning more about the effects of food insecurity in Somerville and surrounding towns.
-As the coalition strengthened, it began managing a community meal in 2015 and served as an advisory group to the 2018 CHA Well-Being Report and the 2018 Food System Assessment.
+The Coalition first gathered in 2010 as a ‘Community Action Board’ co-led by two non-profits: Somerville Homeless Coalition and the medical safety net provider Cambridge Health Alliance (CHA).
+Community members, providers, and researchers from Tufts unified around food security in recognition of the interconnectedness of nourishing food, housing stability, and health.
+In 2011, the group became the Somerville Food Security Coalition (SFSC).
+The newly named Coalition sought to move towards collective action by securing additional cold storage for the Homeless Coalition’s Project SOUP to increase distribution of produce and protein.
+They also worked to increase local knowledge of existing resources.
+As the Coalition strengthened, it began managing the Come to the Table community meal in 2015, now managed by Connexion Church and the Somerville Homeless Coalition.
+The Coalition also served as a key advisory group to the 2018 CHA Well-Being Report and the City of Somerville’s 2018 Food System Assessment.

-Pre-pandemic, the SFSC met in-person, on a monthly basis to address acute and chronic barriers to food security.
-The meetings were open to the public, snacks were often served, and an average of 12-15 regular guests attended.
-A total of 30 unique stakeholder organizations or community members were more engaged, with a few hundred passively involved.
-Members who often came to the meetings included an immigrant justice organization, a school committee member, food rescue and pantry organizations, an unhoused community member and early childcare providers.
+Pre-pandemic, the SFSC met monthly to address acute and chronic barriers to food security.
+The meetings were open to the public and in-person at different community meeting spaces around the city.
+About 30 unique stakeholder organizations or community members were regularly engaged, with a few hundred more passively involved.
+Regular members included an immigrant justice organization, a school committee member, food rescue and pantry organizations, an unhoused community member, and early childcare providers, among others.

-At the beginning of the pandemic, the community of Somerville mobilized quickly to coordinate efforts on emergency food activities because of the pre-existing structure, connections and platform of the SFSC.
-Similar to other collaborative efforts around food in Massachusetts, relationships in the Somerville food system grew broader and deeper.
-Our collective action from the past few years are documented in the 2023 Food Action Progress Report here.
+At the beginning of the pandemic, the Somerville community mobilized quickly to coordinate efforts on emergency food activities because of the pre-existing structure, connections, and platform of the SFSC.
+Relationships in the Somerville food system grew broader and deeper, similar to other collaborative efforts around food in Massachusetts.
+During this time, the City of Somerville Health and Human Services’ Office of Food Access and Healthy Communities became more involved in coordinating the Coalition.
+The 2022 Food Action Progress Report documents the collective action from the Coalition’s past few years.